sorrawichYooboon/go-protocol-api-style/README.md

   This means gRPC messages are sent over HTTP/2 connections, but gRPC defines its own message format and semantics.
 - **REST and GraphQL** use HTTP as both their transport and application protocol (i.e., they use HTTP's verbs and structure directly).
 - **gRPC** sits “on top” of HTTP/2, using its features (multiplexing, streams), but all service/method definitions and data framing are handled by gRPC itself.
 - **SOAP** also uses HTTP as a transport but relies heavily on XML and its own set of standards for message formatting and processing.
+  Modern Go SOAP code is auto-generated from the WSDL for safety and maintainability.

 **Analogy:**
 Think of HTTP/2 as a highway—REST, SOAP, and GraphQL are cars using the road’s rules directly, while gRPC is a special train running its own schedule and cargo system but traveling on the same tracks.

 ---

 For protocol-specific code samples, see the respective subdirectories.
 Open issues or discussions for advanced topics or troubleshooting!